smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 `KEEPER_GAS_TIP_CAP_BUFFER_PERCENT` adds the specified percentage to the gas price used for checking whether to perform an upkeep.
 Only applies in EIP-1559 mode.

 ### KEEPER_MAXIMUM_GRACE_PERIOD

-ADVANCED
+**ADVANCED**

-It is not recommended to change this setting unless you know what you are doing.
+Do not change this setting unless you know what you are doing.

 - Default: `"100"`

 The maximum number of blocks that a keeper will wait after performing an upkeep before it resumes checking that upkeep

 ### KEEPER_REGISTRY_CHECK_GAS_OVERHEAD

-ADVANCED
+**ADVANCED**

-It is not recommended to change this setting unless you know what you are doing.
+Do not change this setting unless you know what you are doing.

 - Default: `"200000"`

 The amount of extra gas to provide checkUpkeep() calls to account for the gas consumed by the keeper registry.

 ### KEEPER_REGISTRY_PERFORM_GAS_OVERHEAD

-ADVANCED
+**ADVANCED**

-It is not recommended to change this setting unless you know what you are doing.
+Do not change this setting unless you know what you are doing.

 - Default: `"150000"`

 The amount of extra gas to provide performUpkeep() calls to account for the gas consumed by the keeper registry

 ### KEEPER_REGISTRY_SYNC_INTERVAL

-ADVANCED
+**ADVANCED**

-It is not recommended to change this setting unless you know what you are doing.
+Do not change this setting unless you know what you are doing.

 - Default: `"30m"`

 The interval in which the RegistrySynchronizer performs a full sync of the keeper registry contract it is tracking.

 ### KEEPER_REGISTRY_SYNC_UPKEEP_QUEUE_SIZE

-ADVANCED
+**ADVANCED**

-It is not recommended to change this setting unless you know what you are doing.
+Do not change this setting unless you know what you are doing.

 - Default: `"10"`